-6.4 Academies choosing not to take part in the ATV and/or the CRE process
+7.4 Academies choosing not to take part in the ATV and/or the CRE process

-If academies choose not to have a School Effectiveness Partner and ATV they still have the opportunity to submit their self- evaluation and supporting evidence to the LA.
+If academies do not have a School Effectiveness Partner and ATV they still have the opportunity for an 'annual conversation' and submit their selfevaluation and supporting evidence to the LA.
 This needs to take place by the end of the autumn term of each year.

-Where no consultant visit has taken place and/or a self evaluation has not been submitted, the LA will carry out a desktop evaluation based on any known data and risk factors (see 6.6) and with SSIB, decide on the appropriate risk evaluation
+Where no consultant visit has taken place and/or a self evaluation has not been submitted, the LA will carry out a desktop evaluation based on any known data and risk factors (see 7.6) and with SSIB, decide on the appropriate risk evaluation.